OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Data directory:

 - **Documents/**
   - Contains all the user-generated data.
-The application end user initiates the creation of this data..
+The application end user initiates the creation of this data.
   - Visible to users and users can write to it.
   - Content in this directory is backed up.
   - The app can disable paths by setting `NSURLIsExcludedFromBackupKey`.